ennas-de/lineage/01_CLASSICAL_ARTIFICIAL_INTELLIGENCE/2_Genesis_of_AI/1_What_Artificial_Intelligence_Originally_Meant.md

-# Intelligence as Goal-Directed Behavior
+# What Artificial INtelligence Originally meant

-## Key Insights
+## Intelligence as Goal-Directed Behavior

 - The original problem AI tried to solve was not 'thinking'.